We are going to walk through a simple contract that uses ZK.

 • src/consensus/validator.rs

-• sdk/src/crpyto/*
+• sdk/src/crypto/*

 Testing and client implementation

-For now, the best place to learn is learn from the darkmap pull request draft or src/contract/money.
+For now, the best place to learn is to learn from the darkmap pull request draft or src/contract/money.

 Notes